-Photo: Fotolia_zynknevych
+Photo: Fotolia_Daniel_Ernst

 Living in Nuremberg

 The Studierendenwerk (Student Services) webpages contain lots of tips about accommodation.
 Here you can find information about the Studierendenwerk’s places of residence or the publicly subsidised external residences and apply via the Studierendenwerk’s online form.
-This link will take you to their website.

 The Studierendenwerk also finds housing offers on the private housing markets in Erlangen and Nuremberg free of charge (private room finder service).